emammendes/Constrained-model-predictive-control-synthesis/README.md

 * The maximum input value is set to 1 using the variable umax.

+* The maximum value of the initial states is set to 1.5 using the variable.
+Such a veriable not conly controls the maxinum value used for generating the initial conditions (constrained problem) but the maximum allowed value in the state constrained problem.

 * The number of steps in each replication (simulation) is set using the variable ksteps.
 The default is ksteps = 80 (as in the paper).

-* There is a flag, flagc, that if it is set to 1 the constrained problem will be solved otherwise an unconstrained problem will be solved instead.

 * The prediction control estrategy can be controlled using the variable N in the main script.
 The default is N = 1.

 A couple of observations:

 Obs.
-1: I have not included the state constraints.

-Obs.
-2: As it is the code fails for some initial conditions.
-Despite the problem I hope it will be of some help to anyone who wants to understand the problem discussed in the paper.
+1: As it is the code fails for some initial conditions when solving the constrained problem.
+The reason is that Theorem 2 is violated.
+When this happens, a message will come out showing the initial condition.
+I have not tested values outside the range x0=[-1.5,1.5] for the unconstrained problem.

 Obs.
 3: As it is the code is set to run using mosek instead of sedumi.